Dynamic Multi-Context Segmentation of Remote Sensing Images based on Convolutional Networks: Dilated ConvNets

 \section{Dilated ConvNets}

 Dilated convolutions were originally proposed for the computation of wavelet transform~\cite{holschneider1990real} and employed in the deep learning context (as an alternative to deconvolution layers) mainly for semantic segmentation~\cite{YuKoltun2016,chen2016deeplab,sherrah2016fully}.
 In dilated convolutional layers, filter weights are employed differently when compared to standard convolutions.
 Specifically, filters of this layer may have gaps (or ``holes'') between their parameters.
 These gaps, inserted according to the dilation rate $r$, enlarge the convolutional kernel but preserve the number of trainable parameters since the inserted holes are not considered in the convolution process.
-Therefore, the final alignment of the kernel weights are defined by this dilation rate $r$.
+Therefore, this dilation rate $r$ can be seen as a parameter responsible to define the final alignment of the kernel weights.

 Formally, for each location $i$, the output $y$ of an one-dimension dilated convolution given as input a signal $x$ and filter $w$ of length $K$ is calculated as: